Categories

 Paystubs are one of the most common documents that are used to verify a person’s income.
 It serves two purposes, it can help in completing income and employment verification.
 With a paycheck that’s traceable back to the employer, a lender can easily figure out what kind of income that’s coming in.
 They can also follow up with the employer to verify the information provided by the lender.

 Other income documents include proof-of-income letters, the standard W-2 annual tax statement can also work.
 Other tax forms may be more fragmented.
 Unfortunately, these documents aren’t available all the time.
-While they can be easily obtained from your organization’s payroll providers and tax filing software, it still requires a significant amount of hassle for both the borrower and the lender.
+While they can be easily obtained from your organization’s payroll providers and tax filing software, they still require a significant amount of hassle for both the borrower and the lender.

 Moreover, processing that kind of paperwork, following up with the employers, and verifying the details is time-intensive, and thus money-consuming.